eSolutions: alojamiento web y diseño web

 17. Optional: walking sticks or poles

-Will cost US$30 per day to carry your personal items.
-You will need to carry with you a daypack with your Camera, bottle of water, snacks, a fleece or something warm and a poncho in case of rain (unlikely in dry season but as a precaution) and anything you will need before lunch as porters do not walk alongside you.
+Riding a horse you will need to carry a daypack with your Camera, bottle of water, snacks, a fleece or something warm and a poncho in case of rain (unlikely in Dry season but as a precaution).
 Your bag will be waiting for you in your tent at campsites.